-In order for the stay to be deemed to have been continuous:
+In order for a stay to be deemed continuous:

-- you must not have been without a residence permit for more than three months in total during the past three years.
-Stays without residence permits are reckoned from the date when your residence permit expired until you submitted an application for a new residence permit.
+- You must not have been without a residence permit for more than three months in total during the past three or five years.
+Stays without residence permits are calculated from the date your residence permit expired until you submitted an application for a new residence permit.

-What date will the residence period be reckoned from?
+What date will the residence period be calculated from?

-- If you were staying in Norway when you applied for your first residence permit forming the basis for a permanent residence permit, the residence period is reckoned from the date on which your residence permit was granted (the decision date).
+- Suppose you were staying in Norway when you applied for your first residence permit that formed the basis for a permanent residence permit.
+In such case, your residence period begins on the date your residence permit was granted (the decision date).

-- If you were granted your first residence permit before you entered Norway, your residence period is deemed to have started on the date when you reported to the police.
+- If you were granted your first residence permit before you entered Norway, your residence period starts on the date you reported to the police.

-- If you have been granted asylum, your residence period is deemed to have started on the date when you applied for asylum.
+- If you have been granted asylum (protection), your residence period starts on the date you applied for asylum (protection).

-- If you are a resettlement refugee, your residence period is deemed to have started on the date when you arrived in Norway.
+- If you are a resettlement refugee, your residence starts on the date you arrived in Norway.